DylanDrechsel/react-bootstrap-responsive-grid-and-utilities-documentation/README.md

 ## Customization
 This library is built with Sass.
 You can customize the breakpoints, spacer values, and more by overriding the default Sass variables and compiling your own CSS.
 Refer to the source SCSS files (_grid.scss, _utilityClasses.scss) for available variables.

 ---

+## Documentation
+For detailed documentation on all components, utility classes, and customization options, please visit: https://dylandrechsel.github.io/react-bootstrap-responsive-grid-and-utilities-documentation/

+---